rasm1/Leonardo-s-Legacy/README.md

 #### Introduction Section
 <ul>
 		<li>This section is meant to introduce da Vinci and tell the users about what who he is, what he is known for.
-And what makes him so special</li>
+And what makes him stand out</li>
-		<li>This section is valueable because it introduces the user to the person who the biography is about.
-Furthermore it gets the user interested in actually learning more about him.</li>
+		<li>This section is valuable because it introduces the user to the person who the biography is about.
+Furthermore it gets the user interested in actually learning more about him</li>
 </ul>

 ![introduction-section](assets/css/images/introduction.png)